 - Free student planner (see below to download)

 We did our student planner binder in Cricut Premium vinyl in teal and Cricut gold glitter vinyl.
 You can use either permanent or removable vinyl.
-We used removable in case we want to change up the look of the planner during the school year.
+We used removable in case we wanted to change up the look of the planner during the school year.

 Once you have picked out your vinyl colors, hit the “Make It” button in Cricut Design Space on the planner design.
 Because it is two colors, this design cuts on 2 mats.
-You can use the same mat and just cut the first cut, then do the second cut on the same mat.
+You can use the same mat and cut the first cut, then do the second one on the same mat.